hep-mirrors/hepmc3/README.md

 illustrate an implementation of simple physics analysis using the HePMC3 library.

-- The ./examples/RootIOExample/ subdirectory contains source code of an utility that issustrates manipulations with LHEF event record.
+- The ./examples/RootIOExample/ subdirectory contains source code of an utility that illustrates manipulations with LHEF event record.

 - The ./examples/RootIOExample/ subdirectory contains source code of an utility that reads HepMC3 events in ROOT format.